-The 2005-2009 archaeological surveys (McCoy et al. 2010; McCoy and Nees 2009, 2010, 2013) conducted in the summit region recorded 263 historic properties in the Science Reserve (Figure 13), 109 historic properties in the Mauna Kea Ice Age Natural Area Reserve (Figure 16), 41 sites at Lake Waiau, and 6 sites within the Astronomy Precinct (see Table 1).
-Combined, these sites include 3 SHPD-designated Traditional Cultural Properties (TCPs, as defined by Parker and King 1998), 151 shrines, the Mauna Kea Adze Quarry Complex (which has been designated a National Historic Landmark), 5 burial features and 56 possible burial features, 23 stone markers or memorials, 4 Historic campsites, 3 temporary shelters, 3 trails, 1 Historic dump, 1 Historic transportation route, 1 petroglyph, and 3 sites of unknown function.
+The 2005-2009 archaeological surveys (McCoy et al. 2010; McCoy and Nees 2009, 2010, 2013) conducted in the summit region recorded 263 historic properties in the Science Reserve (Figure 15) and 109 historic properties in the Mauna Kea Ice Age Natural Area Reserve (Figure 16).
+Combined, these sites include 3 SHPD-designated Traditional Cultural Properties (TCPs, as defined by Parker and King 1998), 151 shrines, 139 sites comprising the Mauna Kea Adze Quarry Complex, 5 burial features and 56 possible burial features, 23 stone markers or memorials, 4 Historic campsites, 3 temporary shelters, 3 trails, 1 Historic dump, 1 Historic transportation route, 1 petroglyph, and 3 sites of unknown function.
 The TCPs comprise three pu'u (Kūkahau'ula, Site 21438; Pu'u Waiau, Site 21440; and Pu'u Līlīnoe, Site 21439) that were determined to be eligible for inclusion in the National Register of Historic Places based on consultation begun by Langlas (1999) with knowledgeable kūpuna (elders).
-The Mauna Kea Adze Quarry Complex is located near Pōhakuloa Gulch south of the Astronomy Precinct, within the Natural Area Reserve.
-This complex includes the quarry proper, workshop locations used for manufacturing and/or ritual activities, and one habitation rockshelter located outside of the quarry proper.
-Of the previously recorded historic properties located in the summit region, none are located within the current project area (see Figures 15 and 16).
+The Mauna Kea Adze Quarry Complex, located near Pōhakuloa Gulch south of the Astronomy Precinct, is partially in both the Science Reserve and the Natural Area Reserve.
+This complex contains 141 sites that include the quarry, workshop locations used for manufacturing and/or ritual activities, and one habitation rock shelter located outside of the quarry proper.
+Of the previously recorded historic properties located in the summit region, none are located within the direct effects study area (see Figures 15 and 16).